 Is anything exempt from Design Control?

-Not everything in the project process above is under design control, in this case the pre-study and the close out phases.
-It could be argued that the initiation phase is also not under design control, but design control most certainly applies at the end of the planning phase when the design and development inputs have been defined.
+Design control does not apply to all the phases mentioned; the pre-study, initiation and the closeout phases.
+It could be argued that the initiation phase is also not under design control, but design control most certainly applies at the end of the planning phase when the design and development inputs have or can been defined.

 There is a widespread misconception in the medical device industry that one phase needs to be completed before the next one starts.
 But there is nothing requiring that in the standards or regulations.
 The concepts of design input, design output, design verification, design transfer, and design validation are more principles or concepts than they are phases.
 The FDA guidance document on design control (page 5) contains an excellent discussion on how to work with concurrent engineering as opposed to a more traditional waterfall model.